-According to the EPA, emissions from your stovetop or car can pollute the air inside your home, making it potentially as or more polluted than the air outside.
+According to the EPA, emissions from your stovetop or car can pollute the air inside your home, making it potentially as polluted as the air outside.
 Air purifiers can help in removing pollutant particulate matter, like particles from wildfire smoke or pollen from the air, experts say.
 But most of the best air purifiers tend to cost $300 or more.
-Air purifiers for large spaces are especially pricey, and continually running one might increase your electric bill, too.
+Air purifiers for large spaces are especially pricey, and continually running one might increase your electric bill, too, based on our personal experience.
 That said, there are highly rated, independently certified affordable air purifiers available for less than $150.

 These more affordable air purifier options are equipped with HEPA-level filtration, which experts recommend in any purifiers you buy, but generally sacrifice coverage area — none can clear a 300-square-foot room, for example.
 If you have a smaller space, they can be a good tool for better air quality on a budget.
-To give you an idea of options worth considering right now, we turned to our existing recommendations, performance certifications and guidance from experts we consulted.
+To give you an idea of options worth considering right now, we turned to staff favorites, performance certifications and guidance from experts we consulted.

 We recommend the following affordable air purifiers based on guidance from filtration experts, high ratings from shoppers and AHAM certification.
-We listed AHAM’s CADR ratings for each purifier and ordered each option by its filtration capacity in square feet.
+We listed AHAM’s CADR ratings for each purifier and ordered each option by its square-foot filtration capacity.

 Toshiba CAF-W36USW Air Purifier

-Toshiba has created a Wi-Fi-capable smart air purifier that boasts Amazon Alexa compatibility and features a UV light sanitizer that helps kill airborne bacteria, according to the brand.
+Toshiba has created a Wi-Fi-capable smart air purifier that has Amazon Alexa compatibility and a UV light sanitizer that helps kill airborne bacteria, according to the brand.
 The machine emits a low level of noise — just 32dB at its lowest setting, which the company says is similar to that of a white noise machine.
-It has three filters: a pre-filter, HEPA filter and activated carbon filter.
-And it's earned a 4.5-star average rating from over 5,800 reviews on Amazon.
+It has three filters: a pre-filter, a HEPA filter and an activated carbon filter.
+And, it's earned a 4.5-star average rating from over 5,800 reviews on Amazon.

 Honeywell HPA100 Air Purifier

 We recommended a larger version of this Honeywell air purifier in our guide to the best air purifiers, but this more affordable option is better suited to a smaller space.
-This HEPA purifier has two filters: a pre-filter for reducing odors and volatile organic compounds, and a HEPA filter for removing particles and allergens from the air, Honeywell says.
-It comes with four speed settings — low, medium, high and turbo — a timer setting and filter change indicator.
-It has a 4.7-star average rating from over 30,000 reviews on Amazon.
+It has a 4.7-star rating from over 32,000 shoppers and weighs under nine pounds for easy portability.
+This HEPA purifier has two filters: a pre-filter for reducing odors, and a HEPA filter for removing particles and allergens from the air, according to Honeywell.
+It can circulate the air in a room five times in an hour, according to the brand, as long as you use it for rooms less than or equal to 155 square feet.

 Germ Guardian AC4825 Air Purifier

-The GermGuardian AC4825, another recommendation in our air purifier guide, comes equipped with three speed settings and a filter replacement indicator.
-It uses a pre-filter, HEPA filter to remove particulate matter from the air and a charcoal filter, which the brand notes reduces odors.
-There’s also an optional UV-C light that you can activate to help kill bacteria, Germ Guardian says.
-It has a 4.7-star average rating from over 50,000 reviews on Amazon.
+The GermGuardian AC4825 is another recommendation in our air purifier guide.
+It uses a pre-filter, HEPA filter to remove particulate matter from the air and a charcoal filter, which reduces odors, according to the brand.
+There’s also an optional UV-C light that you can activate to help kill bacteria, according to Germ Guardian.
+It has a 4.7-star average rating from nearly 49,000 reviews on Amazon.

 Instant AP 100 Air Purifier

-The Instant Air Purifier features a HEPA-13 filter, a carbon filter and an antimicrobial coating for preventing bacterial growth on filters, according to Instant.
+Apart from the traditional HEPA and carbon filter, the Instant Air Purifier has an antimicrobial coating for preventing bacterial growth on your device, according to Instant.
 Select associate updates editor Zoe Malin has owned this air purifier for over a year.
 She “love[s] that it’s totally hands off because it senses the air quality in your room and adjusts settings accordingly.”
 Malin also likes that this purifier has a light sensor, “so when I turn the lights off before I go to bed, the air purifier’s display turns off and it gets much quieter.”
+It comes with an eco-friendly mode that automatically toggles the fan on/off every 10 minutes and filters air up to five times in an hour, according to the brand.

 It has a 4.7-star average rating from over 2,500 reviews on Amazon.
 We recommended a larger version of this air purifier in our guide to air purifiers.